riazul701/dev-notes/DevOps/Config/Chezmoi.md

 ## Notes

+* If the initialized source directory contains a .chezmoi.$FORMAT.tmpl file, a new configuration file will be created using that file as a template. <sup>`chezmoi init --help`</sup>

 * If chezmoi's template syntax `{{ }}` conflicts with bash/other script, then put them in bash/other script's comment `#`

 * Make sure `encryption` is added to the top level section at the beginning of the config, before any other sections.